King cobra: Synonyms

 In 1838, Cantor proposed the name Hamadryas ophiophagus for the king cobra and explained that it has dental features intermediate between the genera Naja and Bungarus.

 Naia vittata proposed by Walter Elliot in 1840 was a king cobra caught offshore near Chennai that was floating in a basket.
+This provenance is disputed, as wild king cobras have never occurred near Chennai, and an analysis of this specimen has found it to be more similar to the northern king cobra.

 Hamadryas elaps proposed by Albert Günther in 1858 were king cobra specimens from the Philippines and Borneo.
 Günther considered both N. bungarus and N. vittata a variety of H. elaps.
+Naja ingens proposed by Alexander Willem Michiel van Hasselt in 1882 was a king cobra captured near Tebing Tinggi in northern Sumatra.